 - Hospital nursing is only one area where B.S.N.-prepared nurses practice.
 Other sites include home care, hospice, public health, military service, school, corporate, occupational health, pharmaceutical and insurance settings.
 According to the Bureau of Labor Statistics, nursing is one of the fastest-growing occupations.

 - Nursing exemplifies Loyola's commitment to care, concern, service, passion for quality, ethics and values, and respect for the whole person.

 - Nurses work all across the health-care continuum, from promoting wellness and disease prevention, to caring for those with terminal diseases.

 The B.S.N. offers the broad-based liberal arts and science background as well as conceptual understanding of health, illness and the role of nurses.
 The B.S.N. also includes leadership, management and community health nursing concepts, theory and experiences.
 The B.S.N. offers more career and practice options.
 A B.S.N. is required for entry into a master's or doctoral program in nursing.

-Students are offered clinical experience at the following locations: Foster G. McGraw Hospital of Loyola University Medical Center, Evanston Hospital, Northwestern Memorial Hospital, Hines VA Hospital, St. Joseph's Hospital, Children's Memorial Hospital, Rush North Shore Hospital, MacNeal Hospital, Loyola University Nursing Center, Chicago Department of Health clinics, selected long-term care clinics, school settings, psychiatric settings, senior citizen centers and the Loyola University Mulcahy Outpatient Center.
+Students are offered clinical experience at potentially the following locations: Gottlieb Hospital of Loyola University Medical Center, Evanston Hospital, Northwestern Memorial Hospital, Hines VA Hospital, St. Joseph's Hospital, Children's Memorial Hospital, Rush North Shore Hospital, MacNeal Hospital, Loyola University Nursing Center, Chicago Department of Health clinics, selected long-term care clinics, school settings, psychiatric settings, senior citizen centers and the Loyola University Outpatient Center